 - Obtain a copy of a completed and signed Competency Task List.
 The Competency Task List, issued by the Pennsylvania Department of Education (PDE), is a detailed list of the skills students must learn in each program of study.
 When a student masters a competency task, the program instructor certifies this by placing their initials next to the task in the student’s Competency Task List Booklet.
 This booklet is provided to each CTE student during the first year of the program.
 The CTE instructor uses this booklet to keep track of the student’s progress.

 - Utilize the collegetransfer.net website to identify the schools that have agreed to provide free college credits based on the successful completion of a CTE program of study.
 NOTE: The number of college credits granted is based on the student’s CTE program.

 - Apply and be admitted to the post-secondary education institution that accepts articulated credits.

 - Provide a written “notice of intent to articulate” to the post-secondary institution.

-- Gather and submit the following paperwork and forward to the college (this is the student’s responsibility):
+- Gather and submit the following SOAR/POS Paperwork and forward to the college (this is the student’s responsibility):

 - Copy of High School Diploma